martingaido/martingaido/README.md

 My name is Martin Gaido, I'm an independent software developer focused in GNU/Linux, open source software, full-stack web development, cloud computing and artificial intelligence with expertise in software engineering and DevOps methodologies.
 I'm also a classical pianist and composer, entrepreneur, gamer and full-time geek.

+I mostly work with BASH, ZSH, Javascript, JS Frameworks (such as ReactJS and VueJS), Python and some C++.
+My research on AI is related to computer vision and natural language processing.

 — Former co-founder and activist of the Miami Linux Users Group.<br>
 — Former co-founder and activist of the Linux Argentina Users Group.<br>
 — Freelance consultant, AI researcher and entrepreneur.<br>